dimonchik-com/MemoryStorage/README.md

-# MemoryTraining
+# MemoryStorage
-The best Google Chrome extension for memory training.
+The best extension for storage knowledge and memory training.
 To be smart is easy!

 [Install plugin](https://chrome.google.com/webstore/detail/memorytraining/mnohamhkebjehjpackiendamgelabfpp)